delafont/sunny/README.md

 Local server
 ============

-1. Install the required libs
+1. Install the required libs.
-2. Clone the repository ('sunny/')
+2. Clone the repository ('sunny/').
-3. Enter the newly created 'sunny/' directory, and run `python manage.py syncdb` (to create the database)
+3. Enter the newly created 'sunny/' directory, and run `python manage.py syncdb` (to create the database).
-4. Run the local development server with the command `python manage.py runserver`
+4. Run the local development server with the command `python manage.py runserver`.
 You get a message of the type:
     *Development server is running at http://127.0.0.1:8000/*
-5. Start a web browser and got to `http://127.0.0.1:8000/**graph**` (or the adress given above.)
+5. Start a web browser and got to `http://127.0.0.1:8000/**graph**` (or the adress given above).
 The app should start.

 Apache server
 =============

-1. Install the required libs
+1. Install the required libs.
-2. Clone the repository ('sunny/')
+2. Clone the repository ('sunny/').
-3. Enter the newly created 'sunny/' directory, and run `python manage.py syncdb` (to create the database) ...
+3. Enter the newly created 'sunny/' directory, and run `python manage.py syncdb` (to create the database).
+...

 Full documentation